shizhMSFT/notaryproject/specs/plugin-extensibility.md

         3. Execute the plugin with `generate-signature` command.
            1. Set `request.keyId` and the optional `request.pluginConfig` to corresponding values associated with signing key `keyName` in `config.json`.
            2. Set `request.payload` as base64 encoded *payload to sign* (the JWS *payload to sign* is double encoded, this is a shortcoming of using plugin contract with JSON encoding).
-           3. Set `keySpec` to value returned by `describe-key` command in `response.keySpec`, and `hashAlgorithm` to hash algorithm corresponding to the key spec, as per [signature algorithm selection](https://github.com/notaryproject/notaryproject/blob/main/signature-specification.md#algorithm-selection).
-The algorithm specified in `hashAlgorithm` MUST be used by the plugin to hash the payload (`request.payload`) as part of signature generation.
-        4. Validate the generated signature, return an error if any of the checks fails.
-           1. Check if `response.signingAlgorithm` is one of [supported signing algorithms](https://github.com/notaryproject/notaryproject/blob/main/signature-specification.md#algorithm-selection).
-           2. Check that the plugin did not modify `request.payload` before generating the signature, and the signature is valid for the given payload.
-Verify the hash of the `request.payload` against `response.signature`, using the public key of signing certificate (leaf certificate) in `response.certificateChain` along with the `response.signingAlgorithm`.
-This step does not include certificate chain validation (certificate chain leads to a trusted root configured in Notation's Trust Store), or revocation check.
-           3. Check that the `response.certificateChain` conforms to [Certificate Requirements](https://github.com/notaryproject/notaryproject/blob/main/signature-specification.md#certificate-requirements).
-        5. Assemble the JWS Signature envelope using `response.signature`, `response.signingAlgorithm` and `response.certificateChain`.
-Notation may also generate and include timestamp signature in this step.
-        6. Generate a signature manifest for the given signature envelope.
-    2. Else if, plugin supports capability `SIGNATURE_ENVELOPE_GENERATOR` *(covered in next section)*
            3. Set `keySpec` to value returned by `describe-key` command in `response.keySpec`, and `hashAlgorithm` to hash algorithm corresponding to the key spec, as per [signature algorithm selection](../signature-specification.md#algorithm-selection).
 The algorithm specified in `hashAlgorithm` MUST be used by the plugin to hash the payload (`request.payload`) as part of signature generation.
         4. Validate the generated signature, return an error if any of the checks fails.
            1. Check if `response.signingAlgorithm` is one of [supported signing algorithms](../signature-specification.md#algorithm-selection).